rauttech/xr-spark-match/README.md

     - When prompted, allow "Immersive Web" or "VR" session.
     - Allow "Camera Access" when requested for QR scanning.

+## QR Scanning Best Practices

+To ensure optimal QR code scanning on Meta Quest 3:

+1.  **Lighting**: Ensure the physical QR code is well-lit.
+Avoid shadows or glare on the code.
+2.  **Distance**: Hold the QR code at a comfortable distance (30-50cm) from the headset.
+3.  **Permissions**: Verify that "Browser Camera Access" is enabled in the Quest settings (Settings > Apps > Permissions > Camera).
+4.  **Contrast**: Use high-contrast QR codes (black on white) for best results.

 ## Important Note on Immersive Web SDK

 This project uses a mock implementation of the Immersive Web SDK (`@iwsdk/core`) for build purposes.